Chris0King/phrasing-break-assessment/README.md

 This corpus aims to provide a free public dataset for the phrasing break assessment task. we collected 800 audio samples from Chinese ESL learners.
 Then two linguists are invited to assess them with overall performance on phrasing break and each individual phrasing break ranging from 1 (Poor), 2 (Fair), and 3 (Great).
 If two experts' opinions are inconsistent, an extra linguist is asked to do the final scoring.

 ## The scoring metric
 The linguists score at two levels: overall-sentence-level and single-break-level.
+It is worth mentioning that the scoring ignores the words pronouncing accuracy.

 ### overall-sentence-level
 Assess the overall performance on phrase breaks in the sentence.